 \subsubsection{Voices}

-The fourth and fifth parts of the sensation are the command voice and the tutor-feedback voices, which were described briefly in the Results section.
+The fourth and fifth parts of the sensation are the command voice and the tutor-feedback voice, which were described briefly in the Results section.
 Both voices are sequences of one-hot vectors.
-Table \ref{table:words_2} displays the 18 terms (including silence) and their indexes in the one-hot vectors.
+Table \ref{table:words_indexes} displays the 18 words (including silence) and their indexes in the one-hot vectors.
 For example, the command ``Watch the Red Pillar'' is represented by

 If the robot has not performed any action, then the feedback voice is only one one-hot vector indicating silence: